 Digital financial crime compliance solutions, such as Robotic Process Automation (RPA) embedded with artificial intelligence and machine-learning capabilities, can help address the challenges in traditional solutions with real-time tracking and monitoring of transactions with high accuracy.

-By leveraging these intelligent digital solutions, banks, and financial institutions can analyze the data and detect suspicious activities and transactions, generate audit trails to support compliance, and save the organization from penalties and the high cost involved in the manual or traditional approach, which is prone to errors.
+By leveraging these intelligent digital solutions, banks, and financial institutions can analyze the data and detect suspicious activities and transactions.
+They can also generate audit trails to support compliance and save the organization from penalties and the high cost involved in the manual or traditional approach, which is prone to errors.

 Consultative Approach for Financial Crime Compliance Management